vkayy/vkdb/docs/0_main.md

 </div>

 > [!NOTE]
-> Development has slowed for now!
-Working on low-latency C++ for HFT at Thalesians.
+> Development has slowed for now, as I'm a little busier with work and university!

 > [!WARNING]
 > vkdb is currently in the early stages of development and is not yet ready for daily use!